My Next Dinghy Project - Construction

 Man-O-War, 10 Jan 2013

 The large round stick on the end (left over from cutting out the tapered pieces) is actually pulling up a stick from underneath.
 Each of the ends of the shaft broke under pressure.
-The 2x4 I used had the tightest grain I could find in the stack.
+The 2x4 fir I used had the tightest grain I could find in the stack.
 Spruce would have probably been a better choice but wasn't available.
 Anyway, I was able to pull the shaft back fairly close to the blade before the resin set.
 Later, I dribbled resin and finally worked thickened resin into the cracks.
 After that set, I sanded down the bump.
-The resin patch will probably be stronger than the original wood alone.
+The thickened resin patch will probably be stronger than the original wood alone.

 Finishing up